The Antitrust Jurisprudence of Neil Gorsuch

 32 Pages Posted: 7 Mar 2017 Last revised: 15 Jul 2017

 Date Written: March 6, 2017

-In January 2017, President Donald Trump nominated Judge Neil M. Gorsuch to serve on the U.S. Supreme Court.
+In April 2017, the U.S. Senate confirmed Neil M. Gorsuch's nomination to serve on the U.S. Supreme Court.
 Like Justice Stevens before him, Gorsuch’s primary area of expertise is antitrust law.
 Like Stevens, Gorsuch both practiced and taught in the area before joining the bench.
 As a judge for the Tenth Circuit Court of Appeals, Gorsuch penned multiple substantive antitrust opinions.

 Keywords: gorsuch, antitrust, neil gorsuch antitrust, gorsuch law professor, neil gorsuch supreme court antitrust, neil gorsuch trump antitrust, gorsuch trump antitrust

 Newman, John M., The Antitrust Jurisprudence of Neil Gorsuch (March 6, 2017).
 Florida State University Law Review, Forthcoming; University of Memphis Legal Studies Research Paper No. 164.
 Available at SSRN: https://ssrn.com/abstract=2928414 or http://dx.doi.org/10.2139/ssrn.2928414